 Top 11 Things To Do on the Kent Narrows Waterfront

-Try one of our renowned waterfront restaurants where workboats deliver crabs, clams, oysters, and rockfish straight from the BOAT.
+Try one of our renowned waterfront restaurants where workboats deliver crabs, clams, oysters, and rockfish straight from the boat.
 Our chefs excel at preparing native delicacies.
-The working waterfront has the freshest SEAFOOD & Tastiest Catch!
-Enjoy Boat-to-Table Cuisine!
+The working waterfront has the freshest seafood & tastiest catch!

 Captain John Smith Trail

 Plan a boat experience and follow the trail with local fishing/charter experts!
 The Chesapeake Bay is considered one of the finest cruising areas in the world.
 Choose from: Motor Yachts, Express Cruisers, Trawlers, Sailboats, and Catamarans.

 The Kent Narrows Waterfront Village District comes alive with music.
 Live music can be heard seasonally at Red Eyes, Big Owl, Crab Deck, and year round at Bridges and The Jetty.